 Why choose laser hair removal?

-Laser hair removal can remove unwanted hair, be it from a condition that causes excess hair growth or just the desire for a new look.
+Laser hair removal indeed removes unwanted hair, be it from a condition that causes excess hair growth or just the desire for a new look.
 Most individuals will require a series of treatments over time which will result in the removal of the unwanted hair.
 Most of the lasers and light sources are FDA cleared for permanent hair reduction, which means reduction over time.
-Some individuals will see very long term hair removal which may last for many years.
+Some individuals will see very long-term hair removal which may last for many years.
 Others may require maintenance treatments over time to maintain their degree of hair loss.
 It is truly impossible to determine in advance who will require how many treatments and how long the hair will remain gone.
 As stated above, laser hair removal works best in those with dark hairs on lighter skin,

 How to prepare for the procedure

 Before the procedure, a dermatologist will usually review the patient’s medical history and conduct a physical exam.

 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Patients also should:

 - Avoid sunbathing, tanning beds, waxing, chemical peels or collagen injections for two weeks prior to the procedure.